Team-WhiteWolf/documentation/MessageTypes.md

 ```
 {
 	"id": "The id of the icon to get",
-	"subscriber": [
-		{
 	"recipient": "module to be notified with the loaded icon",
 	"type": "the type of message the recipient expects"
-		}
-	]
 }
 ```